The North Face Expedition Long Sleeve Review

 The North Face Expedition long sleeve is designed to be a heavyweight fleece baselayer for those cold winter expeditions.
 Luckily we had a colder spring for me to test out the warmth of the baselayer.
 I wore just the baselayer under my shell on a 30-40 degree day to see if it would keep me warm.
 I was a little disappointed in the baselayer when it came to keeping me warm.
 I started getting cold on the chairlift and figured it was just the inactivity and on the way down I would warm up.
 After a couple runs I was cold and had to add a mid layer under my shell.
 I thought the heavyweight fleece would’ve done a better job of keeping my temperature up during activity.
 When I wore it with my mid layer I was plenty warm the rest of the ski day.

 The North Face Expedition Long Sleeve made up for not keeping me warm by making sure that all the moisture I produced was wicked away.
 The North Face uses their Flash Dry fiber technology, which not only wicks away moisture, but also helps dry the baselayer quickly.
 During a spring bike ride I wore the baselayer to keep me warm and dry.
 I did a 60 mile ride with the Expedition top on.
 At the end of the ride I was neither chilled or wet.
 The top excelled at keeping the moisture off of me.
-If you’re worried about the baselayer traping in your body oder, no need to worry the Flash Dry fabric has an anti-oder property!
+If you’re worried about the baselayer trapping in your body odor, no need to worry the Flash Dry fabric has an anti-odor property!

 If you are someone who hates baselayers that are restrictive then The North Face Expedition Long Sleeve is for you.
 The baselayer is made from 83 percent Repreve material and 17 percent elastane.
 This mixture not only gives it the great next-to-skin fit, but also an extremely flexible baselayer.
 On those cold days when you have on multiple layers you won’t have to worry about this baselayer holding you back.
 If you do happen to get a little overheated the baselayer has a 1/4 zipper to cool you off.
 The back of the zipper is reinforced with seamless fabric prevent any rubbing or chaffing.
 The mock neck is true to fit and wasn’t too tight around my neck.
 If you have a larger neck I think the stretch fabric would give you enough room to still be comfortable.
 To further minimize any chance of chaffing or discomfort The North Face Expedition Long Sleeve is manufacture with flat seams that you will barely even notice are there at all.